 Property and equipment: Property and equipment, including improvements that significantly add to the productive capacity or extend useful life, are recorded at cost, while maintenance and repairs are expensed currently.
 Property and equipment are depreciated over their useful lives using the straight-line method of depreciation.
-Software and computer equipment are depreciated over three to five years.
+Software and computer equipment is amortized or depreciated over three to five years.
 Furniture and fixtures are depreciated over five years.
 Equipment is depreciated over five to seven years.
 Leasehold improvements are depreciated over the lesser of the useful life, which ranges from three to ten years, or the remaining life of the leased property.
 Building improvements are depreciated over ten to thirty-nine years.
 When property is sold or retired, the cost and related accumulated depreciation are removed from the balance sheet and any gain or loss is included in the income statement.

 Intangible assets: The Company adopted SFAS No. 142, "Goodwill and Other Intangible Assets" ("SFAS 142") on October 1, 2004.
 Prior to this date, the Company had no assets in this category.
-With the acquisition of IGS on October 1, 2004, and RDS on July 29, 2005, the Company purchased certain tangible and intangible assets.
+With the acquisition of IGS on October 1, 2004, RDS on July 29, 2005 and The Palmer Group on July 27, 2007, the Company purchased certain tangible and intangible assets.
 Intangible assets purchased included client and customer relationships, non-compete agreements and goodwill.
-In accordance with SFAS 142, the Company is amortizing the IGS client relationships over seven years, the RDS customer relationships over ten years and the non-compete agreements over three years for both the IGS and RDS acquisitions.
+In accordance with SFAS 142, the Company is amortizing the IGS client relationships over seven years, the RDS customer relationships over ten years, The Palmer Group customer relationships over three years and the non-compete agreements over three years for both the IGS and RDS acquisitions.
 The Company reviews them at least annually for impairment.
 In addition, goodwill, pursuant to SFAS 142, is not amortized but rather reviewed annually for impairment.

 Income taxes: The Company records a tax provision for the anticipated tax consequences of the reported results of operations.
 In accordance with SFAS No. 109, "Accounting for Income Taxes," the provision for income taxes is computed using the asset and liability method, under which deferred tax assets and liabilities are recognized for the expected future tax consequences of temporary differences between the financial reporting and tax bases of assets and liabilities, and for operating losses and tax credit carry-forwards.
 Deferred tax assets and liabilities are measured using the currently enacted tax rates that apply to taxable income in effect for the years in which those tax assets are expected to be realized or settled.
+Beginning with the adoption of FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes ("FIN 48") as of January 1, 2007, the Company recognizes the effect of the income tax positions only if those positions are more likely than not of being sustained.
+Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being realized.
+Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.